jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 If things like quick boot times, small image sizes or read-only rootfs are important to your project, then you might want to try Yocto.

 I am using the Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel, [bootfiles][firmware-repo] and some [userland][userland-repo] components.
-Eventually I will probably move away from using meta-raspberry altogether, similar to [meta-bbb][meta-bbb], since the Yocto repo tends to lag behind the latest RPi developments.

-I have done some testing with the following boards using `4.4.7` and `4.5.0` kernels
+I have done some testing with the following boards using the `4.4.8` kernel

 * [RPi3][rpi3-b]
 * [RPi2][rpi2-b]